XiplusChenyu/Object-Location-DQN/Logs.md

 #### update:
 > Please update this readme and add a log here
+12/10 update this project with python3.6 and newest tensorflow and Keras<br/>
-12/01 update something, hello
+12/01 update something, hello <br/>
-11/30 add git,ssh and tmux
+11/30 add git,ssh and tmux <br/>

 --------
-# About SSH and GitHub:
+# About SSH and GitHub (F.Y.I):
 #### If you don't want to use github, use ssh and scp operations to copy your files to VM and run what you want.
 1. How to set **git account** in your computer
 ```